MintJoomla/MintJoomla.github.io/en/emerald/_posts/2014-03-10-restrict-anything.md

 Param | Default | Description
 ------|---|---
 `id`    | | ID or IDs or the plans that restrict this part of the site.
 User will be able to se it only if he has one of those subscriptions.
+You can enter as separate IDs as range or combination separated by coma.
 `title` | | Optional.
 If it is exists, protected will be replaced with warning box.
 Also link to subscription plans will be added.
 To change label of that link, you can in Emerald system plugin.
 `count` | 1 | Count usage when access granted.
 `link` | 1 | Show or hide link to subscriptions list to purchase.